BigWigsMods/BigWigs/ISSUE_TEMPLATE.md

 2.
 3.

 ### What version of BigWigs are you using?
+(Stating 'latest' is not useful)

 ### Do you have an error log of what happened?

-### Please provide any additional information below. (example: localization of your client if not enUS or enGB)
+### Any additional information? (example: WoW language if not English) (Attach screenshots here if available, do not link externally)